xenloops/Red-team-notes/README.md

 * Bidirectional copy/paste between host and lab machines is enabled.
 Doesn't work using Firefox as of v128.3.1esr (Linux).
 Ideas:
   * Try another browser
   * Copy, then on Guacamole press Ctrl+Shift+Alt -> Then copy from that box -> Press Ctrl+Shift+Alt again to close that box and paste where you want it to be pasted
 * Snapshots are not available on the lab machines.
 They won't really help since they only save the hard drive state and not the running state.
-For better or worse you have to establish your own persistence from a read teamer mindset.
-A quick script here or event there makes it less of a pain though.
+The storage state of the lab VMs are preserved when you shut down.
+All of your listeners will still be there the next time you power it back up.

 ## Common tools